 Financial records are supposed to contain all the financial transactions in your chicken farming ventures.
-You, therefore, should be very keen when entering records of huge expenditures such as those of feeds and purchase of day-old chicks.
+You, therefore, should be very keen when entering records of huge expenditures such as those of feeds and the purchase of day-old chicks.
 Ensure that you also keep any financial records of any items sold or bought including supplies, veterinary costs, and equipment.

-Remember not to overlook any production cost.
+Remember not to overlook any production costs.
 It usually adds up to a lot of money in the end.
 For example, in broiler production, you can easily ignore the cost of slaughtering and transporting the meat to the market.
 In the end, your financial records will not give you an accurate production cost.

 Production records are vital in assessing productivity.
 For example, in broilers, the daily or weekly weight gain indicates productivity.
 You can use that to compare the records to the standard chart.
 You can then make changes in the feeding program if you see the need to.

-Many farmers usually weigh their chicken right before slaughter.
+Many farmers usually weigh their chickens right before slaughter.
 However, the best way is to weigh weekly to identify any negative deviations.
 You will be in a position to minimize losses because you can make changes as soon as you notice a deficiency.

 In layers, your record should include dates, eggs produced, opening balance, and eggs sold as well as the closing balance of the eggs.
-Ensure to include daily day to day sales of your eggs.
+Ensure to include daily day-to-day sales of your eggs.
 Never forget to maintain a record of the number and sale price of breakable saleable eggs as well as those of the pullet eggs.